 New target for the medication development

-According to a forecast by WHO, the number of newly diagnosed tumor patients in a year will rise from the present 10 millions to 15.7 millions by 2020, and cancer mortality, from 6 to 10 millions.
+According to a forecast by WHO, the number of newly diagnosed tumor patients in a year will rise from 18.1 millions in 2018 to 29.4 millions by 2020, and cancer mortality, from 9.6 millions will nearly double.
 Governments all over the world emphasize the importance of prevention, but the actual situation shows clearly that no significant development has taken place in the last decades either in the field of prevention or in treatment.
 The antitumor research and development activity, initiated by HYD LLC for Cancer Research and Drug Development in 1993, offers a solution in both fields by utilizing a novel drug development strategy based on deuterium depletion.

 Albert Szent-Györgyi emphasized the physiological importance of subatomic particles already in the ‘40s, and deduced cancer development to disturbances in the movement of electrons.
 From the ‘60s, the Nobel Laureate turned his attention fully to quantum mechanics, and dedicated the last period of his career to submolecular biology.